 It’s finally time for you to become the ultimate cannabis connoisseur.
-After years spent consuming and enjoying marijuana grown by others, in 2019, you’re ready to buy cannabis seeds and start growing your own.
-Online seed banks are ideal due to the selection, convenience, and privacy they provide.
-But where do you begin?
-What kind of seeds should you buy?
-How do you find a reputable online seed shop?
+After years spent consuming and enjoying marijuana grown by others, you’re ready to buy cannabis seeds and start growing your own.

 There are a lot of factors for you to consider before you decide what and where to buy.
 The location and growing conditions you’ll be working with, as well as the desired effect of the final product will determine which strains will be best for you to grow.
 You’ll also need to think about the current laws where you live, as well as your need for privacy when it comes to placing a transaction and having the product shipped to you.